mvolkmann/blog/src/oci-smalltalk-article.md

 A Workspace window supports entering and evaluating Smalltalk statements.
 It is similar to a read-eval-print-loop (REPL) in other programming languages.
-Open a Workspace and enter the statments shown in the following screenshot.
+Open a Workspace and enter the statements shown in the following screenshot.
 The text in red boxes are the results of "printing" the value of the preceding expression.
 Do not enter that text.